Circulation

 Vertical Circulation

 This type of circulation involves movement between different levels or floors within a building.
-It includes elements such as staircases, elevators, escalators, ladders, and ramps that enable people to move vertically on different floor levels.
+It includes elements of circulation such as staircases, elevators, escalators, ladders, and ramps that enable people to move vertically on different floor levels.
+These are usually located in a spacious central concourse or atrium, at junctions or corners, and within the large space areas.
 Vertical circulation is essential for connecting multiple floors and ensuring efficient access to various spaces within a building.

 Mechanical Movements (Vertical and Horizontal)